cyberbotics/webots/docs/reference/background.md

 HDR backgrounds can be found easily on the internet.
 They often come as single files using an equirectangular projection.
 This [set of image tools](https://github.com/cyberbotics/webots/blob/master/scripts/image_tools) provides basic conversion tools to transform your background resources to Webots ones.
-Several image editor such as [Gimp](https://www.gimp.org) support this format.
+Several image editors such as [Gimp](https://www.gimp.org) support this format.

 The `luminosity` specifies a scale factor to be applied to the light contribution of the [Background](background.md) node on [Shape](shape.md) nodes using the [PBRAppearance](pbrappearance.md).